tkhamez/eve-api-php/README.md

 which is the only date that must be used for the `X-Compatibility-Date` header (which this client sends automatically).
 This date is included in the version number.

-_**Please note that the ESI OpenAPI 3 definition is still in beta status, not the routes themselves, but how the definition is written, which could create breaking changes in the generated client.**_

 See the [CHANGELOG](CHANGELOG.md) for an explanation of the versioning scheme and a list of changes.

 ## Installation & Usage